INTERESTING FACTS ABOUT APPLES

-Many may not know that "Apple Month" occurs in the fall, October to be exact, and Arizona families are focused on making the delicious, healthy fruit such an important part of all their fall and holiday cooking and celebrating.
-Arizona families need to know that Johnny Appleseed may have made it to our desert state, but it's our apple farmers that are really allowing us to pick this amazing and wonderful fruit.
+Many may not know that “Apple Month” occurs in the fall and Arizona families are focused on making the delicious, healthy fruit such an important part of all their fall and holiday cooking and celebrating.
+Arizona families need to know that Johnny Appleseed may have made it to our desert state, but it’s our apple farmers that are really allowing us to pick this amazing and wonderful fruit.

 According to Robert E. Call, U. of A. retired extension agent who covered Cochise and Graham counties as a horticulture educator, “Apples are actually one of the most difficult crops to grow,” he says.
 “To be productive and truly grow them right you have to do 63 different production steps to take care of the trees.”

 While Briggs & Eggers, farming in the Willcox area, is Arizona’s only commercial apple producer, our smaller U-pick apple farms also help us get to our Arizona apples.
 You can also find them on Fill Your Plate because they sell some roadside stand apples.
 Briggs & Eggers also ship all over the United States and is the only grower of Pink Ladies during the fall period in Arizona because of the state’s four-week jump on the harvest season.

 “We’ve been USDA certified organic since 1989,” says Lance Eggers of Briggs & Eggers.
 “We can pack 1,000 boxes a day at the height of the season.
 We produce a quality product and are focused on maintaining a reputation of a real good, high quality grower and packer.”